 For those of you doing in-person learning, you might also consider whether you've got enough copies of a book available on your campus before you select it.
 If you need ideas for places to find inexpensive class sets of books, check out my post about ways to build your classroom library on a budget.

-You'll also want to consider your students and their current abilities.
-Selecting a book that is too difficult or too simple can lead students to disengage.
+You’ll also want to consider your students’ current abilities.
+Selecting a book that is too difficult or too simple can cause students to disengage.

-While there are many conversations about the importance of picking a book that's at the right level for your readers, the reading level is only a small piece of what you need to consider.
+While many conversations are held about the importance of picking a book at the right level for your readers, the reading level is only a small part of what you need to consider.

-You'll also want to consider your students' background experiences, interests, and passions.
-Selecting a book about a group of teenage girls trying to make the dance team may not be the best choice for your football-loving pre-teen boys.
-You've got to consider the audience you're hoping to reach.
+You’ll also want to consider your students’ background experiences, interests, and passions.
+For example, selecting a book about a group of teenage girls trying to make the dance team may not be the best choice for your football-loving preteen boys.
+You’ve got to consider the audience you’re hoping to reach.

-Research has shown students prefer books that reflect some aspect of their lived experience (Ghani, 2009).
-Texts that discuss the social and relationship issues that arise during youth also make great choices for building connections.
+Research has shown that students prefer books that reflect some aspect of their lived experience (Ghani, 2009).
+Texts that discuss the social and relationship issues that arise during youth are also great choices for building connections.

 The appropriateness of the content is also critical.
-That being said, this can be a bit more challenging when you've got a young reader who has advanced skills or an older reader who struggles.
+That said, this can be a bit more challenging when you have a young reader with advanced skills or an older reader who struggles.

 To help you get started, I've included a list of 100 popular novels in the free guide.
 Your school or local librarian can also be a great person to connect with to get suggestions.